Personal Injuries from Dog Bites and Attacks Involving Adults and Children

 When Personal Injury Claims Involve Children

 Children are especially vulnerable to dog bites and attacks, as well as various other personal injuries.
 They are not as capable of escaping from the danger, fighting off an animal, or making the safest decisions when they see strange dogs wandering around, or when approaching dogs who are with their owners and who might seem safe when they are not.
-For this reason, it is difficult to have a conversation about dog bite personal injury claims without discussing what happens when a child is the victim.
+For this reason, it is difficult to have a conversation about dog bite personal injury claims without discussing what happens when a child is a victim.

-A personal injury claim for a dog bite or other injury that involves a minor, actually involves two distinct claims.
+A personal injury claim for a dog bite or other injury that involves a minor actually involves two distinct claims.
 The first claim is the claim of the child’s parent or parents for the medical expenses incurred.
 The responsibility for payment of medical expenses of a child under the age of 18 lies with the child’s parent or parents.
 Thus, the parent or parents of the child have a claim against the dog’s owner or keeper for reimbursement of those medical expenses.

-The second claim involves the child’s claim for the physical injury, and distinct elements such as pain and suffering, scarring and/or permanent injury.
-A child cannot bring a claim in court, so in theory the child would have to wait until the age of 18 to bring those claims, and the child would then have three (3) years in which to do so before the expiration of the statute of limitations.
+The second claim involves the child’s claim for the physical injury, and distinct elements such as pain and suffering, scarring, and/or permanent injury.
+A child cannot bring a claim in court, so in theory, the child would have to wait until the age of 18 to bring those claims, and the child would then have three (3) years in which to do so before the expiration of the statute of limitations.
 There is, however, an alternative way to resolve or litigate a child’s claim before that time.
 The child’s parent or parents can petition the court to have a Guardian ad Litem appointed who can then pursue the claims on behalf of the child.
-Any recovery made by the child will then be paid either into the Clerk of Court who would disburse the recovery to child upon reaching the age of 18, or alternatively, the funds can be placed into an annuity or invested in a trust approved by the court, and payment can be made to the child on or after the age of 18 on terms directed by the child’s parent or parents.
+Any recovery made by the child will then be paid either into the Clerk of Court who would disburse the recovery to a child upon reaching the age of 18, or alternatively, the funds can be placed into an annuity or invested in a trust approved by the court, and payment can be made to the child on or after the age of 18 on terms directed by the child’s parent or parents.